spotify/luigi/doc/configuration.rst

 Configuration at Task Level
 ---------------------------

 Luigi also supports to define some configurations at task level like scheduling configurations.
-It is defined in ``config`` variable in the task.
+It is as their names as a property variable in the task.

 .. code-block:: python

     class GenerateWordsFromHdfs(luigi.Task):

-        config = {
+       @property
-          'disable-num-failures':5
+       def disable_num_failures(self):
-        }
+           return 5

         ...

     class GenerateWordsFromRDB(luigi.Task):

-        config = {
+       @property
-          'disable-num-failures':3
+       def disable_num_failures(self):
-        }
+           return 3

         ...

     class CountLetters(luigi.Task):

-        config = {
+       @property
-          'upstream-status-when-all':True
+       def upstream_status_when_all(self):
-        }
+           return True

         def requires(self):
             return [GenerateWordsFromHdfs(),GenerateWordsFromRDB()]